Neuromuscular

 Vacuolar or reticulated cytoplasm (Below).

-Aggregates: LC3 & Caveolin-3
+Aggregates: LC3

 H&E stain

-Vacuoles in small & intermediate-sized muscle fibers
+Vacuoles: In small & intermediate-sized muscle fibers

 GT stain